Bornittah/countries/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
+-[Nelson Sakwa](https://www.behance.net/sakwadesignstudio) the author of the [original design](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs))

 ## 📝 License

-This project is [MIT](./MIT.md) licensed.
+This project is [MIT](https://github.com/Bornittah/countries/blob/dev/LICENSE) licensed.